ojaveerh/MyIotService/README.md

  Note - if there are errors in APIs works - check localhost uri-s

 # Swagger
-To use APIs, it important to authorize:
+To use APIs, it's important to authorize:
 To authorise use "Bearer {token}"
 You can get token from "api/login" you can use: